Innovation Studies

 Roald A.A.
 Suurs, Marko P. Hekkert, and Ruud E.H.M.
 Smits

-the build-up of a Technological Innovation System around Hydrogen and Fuel Cell
+Understanding the build-up of a Technological Innovation System around

-This study provides insight into
+This study provides insight into the development of hydrogen and fuel

-the development of hydrogen and fuel cell technologies in the
+intend to accelerate the development and deployment of hydrogen and fuel cells

 Roald A.A.
-Suurs,
+Suurs, Marko P. Hekkert, and Ruud E.H.M.

-Marko P. Hekkert, and Ruud E.H.M.
-Smits Understanding the build-up of a Technological
+Smits Understanding the build-up of a Technological Innovation System around

-Innovation System around Hydrogen and Fuel Cell Technologies.
-International Journal of Hydrogen Energy,
+Hydrogen and Fuel Cell Technologies.
+International

-In Press.
+Journal of Hydrogen Energy, In Press.

 Jacco Farla, Floortje Alkemade and Roald A.A.
 Suurs